 Studies demonstrate that antioxidants harm testosterone and fertility.

 When the leydig cells are subject to oxidative stress is can reduce the production and secretion of naturally occurring testosterone.

-It as been identified that there is a common prevalence among middle aged men whereby they are suffering from chronic oxidative stress coupled with low testosterone.
+In addition, it as been identified that there is a common prevalence among middle aged men whereby they are suffering from chronic oxidative stress which is coupled with low testosterone.